MishraSoumyaMS/defender-docs/defender-office-365/submissions-admin.md

 6. Select **Done**.

 After a few moments, the block entry is available on the **Domains & addresses** tab on the **Tenant Allow/Block Lists** page at <https://security.microsoft.com/tenantAllowBlockList?viewid=Sender>.

+> [!NOTE]
+> Admin submissions for on-premises mailboxes are only supported for messages that are less than 7 days old.
+Additionally, uploading email files for admin submissions is not currently supported for on-premises mailboxes.

 ### Report questionable email attachments to Microsoft